A Bayesian Approach to Feedback Control for Hyperbolic Balance Laws: A Bayesian Boundary Feedback Method

-{\bf Proof.}{\textit{ Positivity and normalization follow immediately from \eqref{2.8}.
+{\bf Proof.}{\textit{ Positivity and normalization follow immediately from \eqref{2.8} in the continuous case and from \eqref{2.8a} together with \eqref{2.7} in the discrete case.
 In the two–level case $\Lambda^{n+1}\in\{1,\alpha\}$ with $\alpha\in(0,1)$, the probability mass on the stabilizing set is multiplied by $1$ at each step, whereas mass on the complement is multiplied by $\alpha$ and subsequently renormalized.
 A direct computation shows that the fraction of total mass carried by the stabilizing set is therefore non–decreasing. $\square$}}

 In the computations below, one can choose the likelihood $\Lambda^{n+1}(\kappa)$ as simple functions of the indicator $\mathcal{L}_{\rm \, Lyapunov}^{n+1}(\kappa)$ and its initial value $\mathcal{L}_{\rm \, Lyapunov}^0(\kappa)$.
 One can adopt